nidhaloff/deep-translator/README.rst

 Translation for humans
 -----------------------

-A flexible python tool to translate between different languages in a simple way.
+A flexible python tool to translate between different languages in a simple way using multiple translators.

 * Free software: MIT license